Jaynagar I: Pisciculture

 In the Jaynagar I CD block, in 2013–14, net area under effective pisciculture was 1,185 hectares, engaging 10,757 persons in the profession, and with an approximate annual production of 52,652 quintals.

 Pisciculture is an important source of employment in the South 24 Parganas district.
 As of 2001, more than 4.5 lakh people were engaged in pisciculture.
 Out of this 2.57 lakhs were from the 13 blocks in the Sundarbans settlements.

 Banking

 In 2013–14, the Jaynagar I CD block had offices of 8 commercial banks and 2 gramin banks.

 Backward Regions Grant Fund

 The South 24 Parganas district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 The Jaynagar I CD block has 2 ferry services and 2 originating/ terminating bus routes.

-Hogla, Dakshin Barasat, Baharu and Jaynagar Majilpur are railway stations on the Sealdah–Namkhana line.
+Hogla, Dakshin Barasat, Baharu and Jaynagar Majilpur are railway stations on the Sealdah South section.